Fat Transfer

 What areas of the face can be treated with Fat Transfer?

-Fat transfer to the face can successfully treat common signs of facial aging, including fine lines, eye bags, frown lines and sunken cheeks.
-The procedure will leave a gaunt and tired face looking fresh, plump and rejuvenated.
-A facial fat graft will restore volume to the cheeks, lips and eyes.
+Fat Transfer to the Face effectively addresses common signs of facial ageing, including fine lines and frown lines around the mouth, nose, and eyes.
+The procedure will leave a gaunt and tired face with expression lines looking fresh, plump and rejuvenated by restoring volume and improving skin quality.

-A fat transfer under the eyebrows will lift the brows and the upper eyelids, resulting in a more youthful, wide-eyed look.
+Fat transferred under the eyebrows will lift the brows and the upper eyelids, resulting in a more youthful, wide-eyed look.
+This is often combined with blepharoplasty to enhance the overall result.

 Fat Transfer Surgeons